Answers to the most commonly asked questions about full-time and part-time police academies.

 Full-time Police Academy

-- Fifth priority - Sponsored candidates.
+- Sponsored candidates.
 Only after all employed officers on the waiting list are admitted can we secure seats for sponsored candidates.

 Can I work nights or weekends during the full-time police academy?

 Yes, however, it is strongly discouraged.
 The recruit training program is designed to be a rigorous program with challenging physical and academic requirements.
 The physical demands involve not only fitness training but also skills training, such as defensive tactics, firearms, and emergency vehicle operation, all of which require a high degree of stamina and concentration.
 The recruit training program also requires a great deal of non-academy time for homework, study, and preparation for the next training day.
 Similarly, please note that the goal of the academy is to prepare you for performance on the street and your career as a police officer.
 Retention of the knowledge and skills obtained in the academy is critical to success on the street.
 Insufficient rest and inadequate time to study and prepare will severely and negatively impact retention and application.
 As a result, due to concerns about your attentiveness and safety during the training and due to our desire that you successfully complete the training and have success as an officer, we strongly discourage working during the academy training.